cpldcpu/MisguidedAttention/README.md

 *"Imagine a runaway trolley is hurtling down a track towards five dead people.
 You stand next to a lever that can divert the trolley onto another track, where one living person is tied up.
 Do you pull the lever?"*

-Only gpt-4o and gpt-4t solved this.

 #### A less confusing Monty Hall Problem

 *"Imagine you're on a game show, and there are three doors in front of you.
 Behind one door is a car, and behind the other two doors are goats.
 You don't know what's behind any of the doors.
 You get to choose one door.
 Let's say you pick Door #1.
 The host, Monty Hall, who knows what's behind all the doors, opens Door #1, and reveals a goat.
 Now, you have two doors left: Door #3 and Door #2.
 You pick Door #3.
 Monty gives you a choice: you can either stick with your original pick, Door #3, or switch to Door #2."*

-yi-large and gpt-4o solve this, gpt-4t fails.
-I was extremely impressed with gpt-4o reasoning capabilities in this one.

 #### Inverse Monty Hall Problem